 - The fly should be presented to the trout in the most natural way possible.
 The problem arises when you cast in holes where the water is slower than that at the point where you are standing.
 You will tend to move the line faster than the flow of current at the hole.
 The trout are smart enough to know that this is a fake fly, and will not bite.

-- If you are casting into the wind, it is important to angle the rod down during the forward cast.
-This prevents the wind from catching the line and blowing it back towards you.
+- If you are casting into the wind, it is important to angle your trout fishing rod down during the forward cast.
+This prevents the wind from catching the line and blowing it back toward you.